awwx/arc/README.md

-Michael Arntzenius's port of the Arc compiler to Arc.
+Michael Arntzenius's port of the Arc compiler to Arc, with the additional step of having the original Arc compiler ac.scm (written in Scheme) to also use the extracted Arc runtime ar.scm.

 To initialize: